Earnings Call Embeddings

 MTEB delta

-*Google-reported MTEB drop between 2048-dim and 768-dim on gemini-embedding-2.
-Dimension is orthogonal to effective_ts / knowledge_ts — point-in-time RAG works identically at any width.
+*A small benchmark delta between higher and lower dimensions, per Google's model card.
+Dimension is orthogonal to effective_ts / knowledge_ts, so point-in-time RAG works identically at any width.

 Browse by ticker